warfare-plugins/social-warfare/readme.txt

 * Custom visual themes
 * Custom date range

-You can even decide to highlight posts that are popular with specific social networks.

-= Use Shortcodes to Manually Place Share Buttons Anywhere =
+= Click to Tweet Quotes =
+A simple and effective way to create tweetable quotes right inside your posts or pages.
+This has proven to increase the average number of tweets per article dramatically.

-If you want to place buttons in the middle of an article, you can absolutely do that with our shortcode.
+= Use Shortcodes to Manually Place Share Buttons Anywhere = If you want to place buttons in the middle of an article, you can with our shortcode.
 How about adding share buttons in a page that actually share out a different page altogether (like a "Thank You" page with share buttons that share the "Subscribe" page)?
 You can do that as well!

 If you're experienced with PHP, you can also easily hook Social Warfare into your theme templates for hyper customization.

+= Content Protection =
+We've built our highly demanded <a href="https://wordpress.org/plugins/frame-buster/" rel="friend" title="Frame Buster">Frame Buster</a> right into Social Warfare so that you are protected from content hijackers seeking to place their advertisements on top of your content without your permission.

+> <strong>Social Warfare</strong><br>
+> Social Warfare is a premium WordPress plugin that has a limited set of free features.
+To access premium features and support you will need an active Social Warfare license. <a href="http://warfareplugins.com/" rel="friend" title="Social Warfare Plans">Click here to purchase your license.</a>

+= Premium Social Sharing Options =
+Premium license holders also get access to the following social network share buttons:

+* StumbleUpon
+* Reddit
+* Tumblr
+* Yummly
+* WhatsApp
+* Pocket
+* Buffer
+* Hacker News
+* Flipboard
+* Email

+In addition to the extra social networks, you can also reactivate, track and display <strong>Twitter tweet counts</strong>!

+= Pin All the Images =
+Enabling the Image Hover Pin Button will place a "Pin" button over top of every image inside of your content when a reader hovers their mouse over it.
+This makes every image on your page highly sharable to Pinterest!

-= Click to Tweet Quotes =
+= Powerful Share Customization =

-A simple and effective way to create tweetable quotes right inside your posts or pages.
-This has proven to increase the average number of tweets per article dramatically.
+> "I use Social Warfare because how things are shared when I’m not there to do it is important!"<br>
+> Peg Fitzpatrick, author of The Art and Science of Social Media

+Social Warfare is among the pioneers of customizing how your content is shared, particularly with Pinterest.
+It allows you to decide exactly which image, title and description appears when your content is shared on sites like Facebook and Google+.
+This also applies to any other networks that use Open Graph data for social shares.

+On top of that, you can upload a <strong>custom Pinterest image</strong> and write a custom description so that when someone clicks the pin button, the exact image you've chosen shows up with exactly the description you've written.
+No more hoping that your readers choose the best image and write an optimal description for you!

+In addition to that, you can also write a custom tweet for when someone clicks on the Twitter button.
+The exact tweet you wrote will be displayed in the Twitter share box and Social Warfare will automatically add the link to your content and your @username to the end of it.

+These capabilities are what professional social media marketers and bloggers have been waiting for.

+= Social Warfare Sharing Options, Custom Design and Placements = Customize which sharing networks you display, how your buttons look and where they show up.

+You can choose from 6 different button shapes, 8 different color themes <strong>plus</strong> the ability to choose custom colors for your buttons.
+The design combinations are <em>unlimited</em>.

-With 6 different Click to Tweet styles and an option to create your own style via your theme's CSS, the sky is the limit.
+You will also get 6 different Click to Tweet styles and an option to create your own style via your theme's CSS.

-= Social Authorship, Twitter Cards, Rich Pins and More =
+= Minimum Social Proof =
+If you would prefer to only show counts after a certain minimum number of shares has been met (to avoid "negative social proof"), you can do that as well.
+Or if you'd rather just have no counts showing at all, just turn them off altogether.

+= Share Recovery: Your Lost Share Counts Returned! = Have you ever changed permalink structures, domain prefixes, connection protocols (http-https) or just flat out changed domains and ended up <strong>losing all your social share counts?</strong>

+We've built a tool right into Social Warfare called <a href="https://warfareplugins.com/support/recover-social-share-counts-after-changing-permalink-settings/" rel="friend" title="Share Recovery">Share Recovery</a> which allows you to get back your lost share counts if you've ever had to modify your permalink settings.

-It nice to have your stuff shared on social media, it's even nicer when you get mentioned in the social share!
+= Social Authorship, Twitter Cards, Rich Pins and More = It nice to have your stuff shared on social media, it's even nicer when you get mentioned in the social share!
 With Social Warfare you can ensure that your authorship is always in place, including:

 * Facebook author and publisher attribution